siddharthkp/bundlesize/CONTRIBUTING.md

 Once you have made some contribution.

-* Pat on your back!
+* Pat yourself on the back!
 * Give yourself some credit by adding your name as a contributor.

-Use the following command to add your self as a contributor to the repo.
+* Use the command `npm run addContributors` and answer the questions...

-`all-contributors add <username> <contribution>`

-Where username is the user's GitHub username, and contribution is a ,-separated list of ways to contribute. eg; code,bug,infra...

 Refer to the [documentation](https://www.npmjs.com/package/all-contributors-cli) for further details.